Benderx2/R3X/src/compiler/readme.txt

 Using variables in inline asm:
 	The address to variables can be referred to as v0 [for variable A]. v1 [for variable B] and so on..
 	You're free to use these addresses to modify variables in inline asm.
+Yes, you're free the fuck with whatever you want, just dont come to me.

 Usage:
 	./tbc file.bas > output.asm